-Tom Aikens' asparagus quiche recipe is given added magificence through the inclusion of chervil - a much neglected herb.
-It is a magnificent spring starter for when asparagus is in season and the inclusion of parma ham is a classic combination.
-This asparagus quiche recipe would work well in a summer picnic or with a seasonal summer salad - see the summer recipes collection for further inspiration.
+Tom Aikens' asparagus quiche recipe is given a boost with the inclusion of chervil - a much neglected herb.
+It is a magnificent starter when asparagus is in season; the inclusion of parma ham is a winning combination.
+This asparagus recipe would work well in a picnic or with a seasonal summer salad - see the summer recipes collection for further inspiration.

 Ingredients